Data Privacy Act Practice Test

 Question: 1 / 400

-What is the penalty for processing sensitive personal information for unauthorized purposes?
+Under what conditions is the processing of sensitive personal information prohibited?

 Get further explanation with Examzify DeepDiveBeta